rsaikali/tensorflow-classifier-mqtt/README.md

 (...)
 ```

-And finnaly convert the Tensorflow model to a Tensorflow Lite model:
+And finaly convert the Tensorflow model to a Tensorflow Lite model:

 ```sh
 tflite_convert --output_file=./model/model.tflite --saved_model_dir=./model
 ```

-You should end up with `model.tflite` and `model.labels` files, that'll be used in the classification step:
+You should end up with `model.tflite` and `model.labels` files, those will be used in the classification step:

 ```sh
 ls -lah model/